PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Introduction

-In summary, our contributions are: \begin{enumerate}[leftmargin=2.5em] \item We propose \pa{}, in which pixel-level tasks (\eg, semantic segmentation) are used to quantitatively measure \glspl{mllm}' fine-grained control capability and their generalizability (\ie, \gls{ppvi}) in image generation tasks. \item We task \glspl{mllm} to perform face parsing with the CelebAMask-HQ~\cite{CelebAMask-HQ} dataset, revealing surprising emergent zero-shot capabilities in \acrlong{geminipro}~\cite{gemini3proimage}.
-We also performed experiments to examine potential data contamination in this model, showing that the model did not memorize the answers (\ie, reference masks) but truly understood this image generation task. \item We present the results of semantic segmentation on a more challenging dataset, COCO~\cite{coco-dataset}, showing that \acrlong{geminipro} still has reasonable performance and generalization. \item We have conducted qualitative and quantitative analyzes of the results, including failure cases, hinting at more future directions in multi-modality, reasoning, and interpretability research. \end{enumerate}
+In summary, our contributions are: \begin{enumerate}[leftmargin=2.5em] \item We propose a benchmark, \pa{}, in which pixel-level tasks (\ie, \gls{ss} tasks) are used to quantitatively measure \glspl{omm}' \gls{ppvi}, including fine-grained control capability and generalizability of their image generation capabilities. \item We task \glspl{omm} with face parsing using the CelebAMask-HQ~\cite{CelebAMask-HQ} dataset, revealing surprising emergent zero-shot capabilities in \acrlong{geminipro}~\cite{gemini3proimage}.
+We also perform experiments to examine potential data contamination in this model, showing that the model does not memorize the answers (\ie, reference masks) but truly understands this image generation task.
+We also present the \gls{ss} results on a significantly more challenging dataset, COCO~\cite{coco-dataset}, showing that \acrlong{geminipro} still has reasonable performance and generalization. \item We conduct both qualitative and quantitative analyses of the results, including failure cases, hinting at more future directions in dataset development, \gls{omm} research, and design of metrics. \end{enumerate}